izbor/delta_attributes/README.md

     This gem makes updating specified number fields by ActiveRecord in unusual way.

-    Instead to generate sql script to update value in usual way like this:
+    Instead of generating sql script to update value in usual way like this:

       UPDATE users
       SET money = 10